tetrane/tetrane-oss/README.md

 - Bochs is licensed under the GNU LGPL
 - PANDA is licensed under the GPLv2
 - virtualbox is licenced under the GPLv2
-- common/ modules are licensed under either of GPLv2 or MIT X11 license at your option
+- common/ modules are licensed under either of GPLv2 or MIT X11 derived Tetrane's license at your option